Three ways to do a two-way ANOVA with Python

 from scipy import statsCode language: Python (python)

-In the code above, we import all the needed Python libraries and methods for doing the two first methods using Python (calculation with Python and using Statsmodels).
-In the last, and third, a method for doing python ANOVA we are going to use Pyvttbl.
+In the code above, we import all the necessary Python libraries and methods to implement the first two methods in Python (calculation and Statsmodels).
+In the last, and third, method for doing Python ANOVA, we are going to use Pyvttbl.
 As in the previous post on one-way ANOVA using Python, we will use a set of data that is available in R but can be downloaded here: TootGrowth Data.
 Pandas is used to create a dataframe that is easy to manipulate.

 datafile = "ToothGrowth.csv"